whoinlee/fireStick_RN/README.md

 # react-native firestick example
-Updated fork of the "Real life example of firestick app written in react-native" described in https://github.com/souhe/react-native-firestick & https://github.com/vtisnado/react-native-firestick

-The full article of the original version is in https://blog.callstack.io/amazon-fire-tv-stick-app-in-react-native-ad49648550d
+Updated fork of the https://github.com/souhe/react-native-firestick, described in the article of "Amazon Fire TV Stick App In React Native", https://blog.callstack.io/amazon-fire-tv-stick-app-in-react-native-ad49648550d

 ## How to run
 1. Clone this repo